When I search for something, social media is not the first place where I go.

 Providing either of the above information offers a more interesting Google search profile for your business when internet users find your company on Google search and on Google Maps.

-Currently, Google My Business has more than 1 billion active users.
+Currently, Google Business has more than 1 billion active users.

 This number of users will continue to grow as more and more people continue to turn to Google for their searches.

-You notice above that although the Google My Business Listings are different, Google shows the business reviews that people left on you Google My Business listing.
+You notice above that although the Google Business Listings are different, Google shows the business reviews that people left on you Google Business listing.

 Google reviews give your business the credibility you need rivaling other industry review sites like Yelp or Trustpilot.
 Now, what business doesn’t want that?